 Narcissism and Trump: The Long Story

-With the White House in his pocket, Trump believes he is able to command whatever it is he wants.
+As the race for the White House enters its final stage, Trump believes he is able to command whatever it is he wants.

 The narcissist is different.
 The true narcissist is a readily identifiable personality type, one of the most clearly etched in clinical psychology.
 Fairly common in the general population, they have been extremely rare in the political realm.